jomartin-999/spring-boot-for-vmware-gemfire/docs/index.md

-Again, you do not need to explicitly declare the version when adding a dependency, including a new SBDG module dependency (for example, `spring-geode-starter-session`), since this has already been determined for you.
+Again, you do not need to explicitly declare the version when adding a dependency, including a new [spring-boot-gemfire-name] module dependency (for example, `spring-geode-starter-session`), since this has already been determined for you.
 You can declare the dependency as follows: